 GR Silver Mining’s other projects are situated in areas attractive for future development in the vicinity of Plomosas and San Marcial in the Rosario Mining District.

 On April 1, 2021, GR Silver Mining acquired 100% of Marlin Gold Mining Ltd. (“Marlin”).
-Marlin owns 100% of Oro Gold de Mexico, S.A. de C.V. (“Oro Gold”) a Mexican company, that owns the La Trinidad gold mine (“La Trinidad”), and 12 highly prospective concessions totalling 107,392.5 ha located adjacent to GR Silver’s existing portfolio of properties.
-This gives the Company control of 75 km of prospective trend with known mineralization including three zones and over 24 shallow gold-silver old workings, which are strategically located in the historic Rosario Mining District, Sinaloa, Mexico, on the western edge of the prolific Sierra Madre Occidental gold-silver belt.
+Marlin owns 100% of Oro Gold de Mexico, S.A. de C.V. (“Oro Gold”) a Mexican company, that owns the La Trinidad gold mine (“La Trinidad”), and twelve highly prospective concessions totalling 107,392.5 hectares located adjacent to GR Silver’s existing portfolio of properties.
+This gives the Company control of 75 kilometres of prospective trend with known mineralization including three zones and over 24 shallow gold-silver old workings, which are strategically located in the historic Rosario Mining District, Sinaloa, Mexico, on the western edge of the prolific Sierra Madre Occidental gold-silver belt.